anjackson/scrapy-url-frontier/README.md

 ## Example Spider

-Then ran a simple spider with:
+In this project, the example spider can be run with with:

     scrapy crawl example